 Kumana National Park

-Also know as Yala East, many tourists choose to take a jeep safari from Arugam Bay to Kumana with full day packages starting from 10,000 rupees per vehicle.
-It may be worth a trip but we decided to wait and check out Udawalawe although people around A-Bay were raving about the tours.
+Also know as Yala East, many tourists choose to take a jeep safari from Arugam Bay to Kumana.
+There are full day packages starting from 10,000 rupees per vehicle.
+It may be worth a trip but we decided to wait and check out Udawalawe.
+Although people around A-Bay were raving about the tours.

 Tuk Tuk To Peanut Farm

 There are plenty of other bays and beaches within driving distance of the main strip so strap your board to the roof and head out exploring.
 Peanut Farm was our favourite spot of them all.
 It’s a much nicer beach to chill on and a quieter spot to learn to surf.
-Not only that but they have an awesome beach shack that serves up fresh food/smoothies and they play home to a pair of super cute pet puppies.
+Not only that but they have an awesome beach shack that serves up fresh food/smoothies.
+It’s also home to bunch of super cute puppies.

 Shop Till You Drop

 As far as tourist places go, Arugam Bay isn’t as bad as we thought.
-Rather than the usual elephant pants and Sri Lanka t-shirts it actually has some authentic local brands and some cool hippie shops.
+Rather than the usual elephant pants and Sri Lanka t-shirts it actually has some authentic local brands.
+Not the forgetting the other cool hippie shops.